pahaul/pahaul.github.io/README.md

 Three core tasks were investigated:
 - OCR analysis: extracting text directly from page scans
-- Orthographic normalization of historical texts
+- Orthographic normalization of historical texts: modernizing and unifying outdated or inconsistent spellings
-- Named Entity Recognition (NER): identifying personal and place names Two strict constraints applied:
+- Named Entity Recognition (NER): identifying personal names and place names in the text

-- Only prompt engineering, no model training (Prompt engineering = formulating optimized input instructions for LLMs)
+To ensure that the experiments reflected realistic conditions in the humanities, two strict constraints were imposed:
+- All tasks had to be solved solely through prompt engineering, i.e., by optimizing the instructions given to the model rather than training or fine-tuning it.
-- Use of small models that run on standard consumer hardware (e.g., models up to about 10–12 billion parameters) These constraints simulate conditions where projects can be carried out even without extensive technical know-how or computational power, as is often the case in the humanities.
+- Only small open-source models that run on standard consumer hardware were used, typically up to about 10–12 billion parameters.

+This setup reflects the practical limitations common in many humanities research environments.

 ## Methodology
-The travel journal of Carl Peter Thunberg from the German Text Archive (DTA) served as the dataset.
-The source exists at several levels of annotation:
+The travel journal of Carl Peter Thunberg (link) from the German Text Archive (DTA) served as the dataset.
+The source is available at several levels of annotation, which is important because it allows for realistic simulations of the individual tasks: scans plain text files
-- scans
-- plain text files
-- XML files with lemmas, POS tags, and NER annotations
+XML files with lemmas, POS tags, and NER annotations

-This allowed realistic simulations of the individual task areas and precise comparisons with ground truth data.

-A master JSON file was created to control the experiments, containing both model inputs and reference data for evaluation.
+This structure enabled precise comparisons with ground truth data.
+To control the experiments, a master JSON file was created containing both the model inputs and the reference data for evaluation.

+(JSON-scheme)

 After testing several lightweight models, the following proved most reliable:
 - Gemma 3 (12B) – for language tasks
 - Gwen 2.5-VL (3B) – vision model for OCR-like tasks
-Both ran locally through Ollama and were automated using Python.
-A central methodological component was the strict control of output formats using Pydantic, which forced the LLMs to produce consistent, machine-readable JSON.
-Because small models can process only limited amounts of tokens, the corpus was processed sentence by sentence.
-In total, 6,058 model requests were necessary.
+Both models ran locally through Ollama (link) and were automated using their Python library.
+A central methodological component was the strict control of output formats with Pydantic (link), which ensured that the LLMs produced consistent, machine-readable JSON outputs.
+Since small models can process only a limited number of tokens at a time, the corpus was processed sentence by sentence.
+In total, 6,058 model requests were required to process the entire text.

+(Pydantic scheme)

 ## Experiment 1: Orthographic Normalization
-**Objective:** convert historical spellings into modern German without altering content.
+**Objective:** Convert historical spellings into modern German without altering the content.
+This is necessary because modern NLP tools often struggle with unknown spellings and inconsistent orthography.

 The model received explicit rules:
 - modernize only spelling and typography
 - no synonyms or paraphrasing
 - do not change proper names
 Examples from a second report by the author were provided to clarify the task.

+(Prompt)

 ### Results
 **Positive**